hughbris/grav-plugin-pushy/README.md

 Publish ("push") changes to your production environment from your editing (or development or other) environment Admin dashboard.

 This plugin uses Git and is heavily inspired by the [GitSync plugin](https://github.com/trilbymedia/grav-plugin-git-sync).
 Unlike GitSync, however, there is a lot more manual setup by the developer, less (IMHO) scary magic, and more control.
+It will never do anything automatically that you haven't set up.

 <!-- TODO: feature comparson table -->